Kuwait Commercial Invoice Requirements and Legalization Guide

 Required Fields and Copy Counts

-Kuwait customs invoice documentation follows a strict field-level format.
+For Kuwaiti customs, the invoice needs a strict field-level format.
 Missing or incomplete fields are grounds for rejection at clearance, so treat the list below as a mandatory checklist rather than a guideline.

 Field Requirements